TRex22/DeepThought/README.md

 Note
 =====

-I made this with eclipse but seem to have misplaced my source code.
+I made this with eclipse but I seem to have misplaced my source code.
 This is the version I submitted online to my university and so I was able to recover that Java file.

 This is quite a badly coded AI.